 TESOL CERTIFICATION COSTS

 While online training is the more affordable option, training for TESOL certifications can still cost you quite a bit of money.
 In-person classes can cost up to a few thousand dollars, with online options costing up to several hundred.
 There’s a large variety in the affordability of these courses, so it’s important to do your research.
-There are some companies.
-However, they offer to sponsor your TESOL certification if you meet specific requirements.
+There are some companies, EF English First included, offer to sponsor your TESOL certification if you meet specific requirements.

 BENEFITS OF TESOL CERTIFICATIONS